 - Efficient shift scheduling to plan and distribute schedules, plus include all information with notes like time, position, and special instructions, send push notifications for reminders, etc.

-- Managing time tracking with simple clock in and out capabilities from mobile or Kiosk, export timesheets for 100% accurate payroll to Connecteam’s QuickBooks Online and Gusto integration, and send automatic reminders to ensure your team clocks in and out on time.
+- Managing time tracking with Connecteam’s simple clock in and out app capabilities from mobile devices or a stationary Kiosk, export timesheets for 100% accurate payroll to Connecteam’s QuickBooks Online and Gusto integration, and send automatic reminders to ensure your team clocks in and out on time.

 - For all human resource needs to better manage the team including vacation requests, sick leave, updating contact information, emergency contact lists, manager forms and materials, etc.

 The list of features above makes the life of a retail manager so much easier, and you’re thinking that this sounds super expensive.
 No way you can get all of this without breaking the bank, right?
 NOPE.
 Not even close.
 The Connecteam retail app offers affordable pricing plans that start at just $29/month!
 As far as a top retail manager skill is concerned, implementing technology is a no-brainer.

 Scale Your Retail Business & Engage Your Team